-If your transcripts are not in English, you must also submit an official translation of your transcript along with the original documents.
+If your transcripts are not in English, you must also submit an official translation of your transcript by a NACES or WES accredited organization along with the original documents.

 NOTE: Transcripts become FIU property once submitted and will not be returned to the applicant or forwarded to any other institution.
 Please do not send us your original transcript/diploma if no other copy exists.

 New York, NY 10113-0745

 414.289.3400 | www.ece.org

 We accept the following versions of electronic transcripts:

 Transcripts and other official documents can be sent to us by mail using the addresses below:

 Florida International University

 11200 SW 8th Street, Miami FL 33199